documatt/sphinx-doc-template/docs/source/quickstart.md

 1. **Answer questions.** Open the terminal, choose a destination folder (use `.` for current), and follow the wizard.
 E.g.,:

    ```
-   uvx copier copy gh:documatt/sphinx-doc-template my-documentation
+   uvx copier copy --trust gh:documatt/sphinx-doc-template my-documentation
    ```

    This command handles everything.
 It will install Copier and call Copier.
+The `--trust` option is required because template manipulate generated files depending on your answers.

 1. **Examine the template.** A new shiny folder, e.g., `my-documentation`, with a Sphinx doc project, has been created for you.